Resident Handbook - Quick Links

 - Gas shut off valve – turn off during emergencies for safety

-- GFCI outlets – so you can check them if your plugs or appliances in the bathroom, kitchen, patio or garage fail to work
+- Check GFCI outlets if plugs or appliances in the bathroom, kitchen, patio or garage are not working.

 - Electric and/or gas meters to check your utility bills